czheo/syntax_sugar_python/README.md

 # Go backward.
 # Similar to `range(10, 0, -2)`

-'A' /to/ 'Z' /by/ 3
+1 /to/ 10 /drop/ 5
-# Also works with characters with /by/.
+# there is a `drop` functon which drop N items from the head
-# An iterator similar to 'ADGJMPSVY'
+# An iterator similar to [6, 7, 8, 9, 10]
 ```

 `/to/` has some advanced features